ekozyreff/ekozyreff.github.io/vita.md

 ## Short Bio

-I was born in Brazil, in a medium sized city called Sorocaba...
+I was born in Brazil, in a medium sized city called [Sorocaba](https://maps.app.goo.gl/Dd62pGTmhWDNdz2i6).
+Since a young age, I was drawn to math and sciences.
+When I was in high school, I spent a year as an exchange student in the US, where I lived with an American family and was a sophomore at [Miami Palmetto Senior High](https://www.palmettopanthers.org/).
+This experience was life changing because it gave me a greater perspective of the world.

+I went on to study Engineering, Mathematics, Operations Research and, more recently, Machine Learning.
+Since my first internship, I have worked in technical, academic and managerial roles.
+Today my main focus is devising and implementing mathematical programming models to optimize processes at a major global player in the paper industry.

+I enjoy listening to music and to podcasts, running, reading novels, watching movies and hanging out with friends.

 ## Main Work Experience

 ### Analytic Projects Engineer at [Klabin](https://klabin.com.br/) (_2023 - Present_)
-- I specialize in devising and implementing mathematical programming models to optimize industrial processes.
+- Developing solutions for optimizing industrial processes using mathematical programming and statistical methods.
 - From time to time, I deliver presentations on Analytics-related topics, including but not limited to Operations Research and Statistics.

 ### Assistant Professor at [Universidade Estadual Paulista](https://www.unesp.br/) (_2016 - 2022_)